 We have presented a formal framework for reasoning with goal models.
 Our goal models use AND/OR goal relationships, but also allow more qualitative relationships, as well as contradictory situations.
 A precise semantics has been given for all goal relationships which comes in a qualitative and a numerical form.
 Moreover, we have presented label propagation algorithms for both the qualitative and the numerical case that are shown to be sound and complete with respect to their respective axiomatization.
-Finally, the paper reports some preliminary experimental results on the label propagation algorithms applied to a goal model for a US car manufacturer.
+Finally, the paper reports experimental results on the label propagation algorithms that suggest that the algorithms are scalable and can work with goal models having hundreds of nodes.